naiba/nezha/docs/UserGuide_en.md

      - request method: GET
      - request type: default
      - Body: null
-     - URL Parameter acquisition instructions：botXXXXXX Neutral XXXXXX is in telegram Follow the official @Botfather ，enter/newbot ，Create new bot（bot）Time，will provide token（in prompt Use this token to access the HTTP API:next line）here 'bot' Three letters are indispensable。create bot 后，need first telegram neutral BOT have a conversation（Just send a message），then available API Send a message。YYYYYY Yes telegram user's number ID。with the robot@userinfobot Dialogue is available。
+     - URL Parameter acquisition instructions：botXXXXXX Neutral XXXXXX is in telegram Follow the official @Botfather ，enter/newbot ，Create new bot（bot）Time，will provide token（in prompt Use this token to access the HTTP API:next line）here 'bot' Three letters are indispensable.
+After bot created, You need to chat with the BOT to have a conversation（Just send a message），then available API Send a message.
+YYYYYY is telegram user's number ID。with the robot @userinfobot Dialogue is available。

 2. Add an offline alarm